ideacrew/enroll/hugo/content/docs/internationalization_todo.md

 draft: false
 ---

-The following file lists represents file which require internationalization in Enroll as of 1/13/2021.
+The following file lists represents file which require some degree of internationalization in Enroll as of 1/13/2021.

 # Main App